ryym/node-depcop/docs/validations.md

 Depcop provides several ways to validate `dependencies` and `devDependencies`.

-## Missing module search
+## Missing module check

-This validation searches source code and warns if one or more missing modules are found.
+This validation warns if there are one or more _missing modules_.
-The _missing module_ is a module which is used but not listed in `dependencies` nor `devDependencies`.
+It is a module which is used somewhere but not listed in `dependencies` nor `devDependencies`.

 ### Example